• Sign In

 Customers will typically accept a Type 1 report for their vendors undergoing a SOC 2 audit for the first time, but they will more than likely expect a Type 2 report moving forward.

-2. Determine Your Scope
+2. Evaluate Your Scope

 3. Communicate Processes Internally

+Communicating internally with key players is imperative throughout your SOC 2 audit planning process.
 Your organization’s executive management and department leaders (human resources, engineering, DevOps, security, IT, etc.) will be responsible for implementing your SOC 2 controls and providing evidence to the auditor.
-Explaining the who, what, when, where, why, and how of the audit is crucial to preparing employees for their obligations.

 4. Perform a Gap Assessment